-The purpose of this chapter is to assess the appropriate level of regulated accident towing and storage fees.
+The terms of reference asked the Commission to address the appropriateness of the level of regulated accident towing and storage fees and the need for any variations.

-Regulators sometimes estimate the cost of providing a regulated good or service with reference to the cost of the resources needed to produce it (commonly referred to as a cost build-up approach).
+Economic regulators sometimes estimate the cost of providing a regulated good or service with reference to the cost of the resources needed to produce it (commonly referred to as a cost build-up approach).
 Once the costs for providing accident towing services have been estimated, it is then possible to determine the appropriate level of regulated fees with reference to relevant benchmark prices for comparable services.